Understanding why / what we’re doing with food and care can help us eliminate a ton of time and frustration spinning our wheels in food recovery.

 In this cycle, we recognize that our needs are triggering us and causing us inconsistencies in our ability to get and receive care.
 Possibly recognition and acting on our needs have led us to being disappointed.

-When we’re consistency in that place of not getting care, we can develop a tricky relationship with getting and receiving care.
+When we’re consistent in that place of not getting care, we can develop a tricky relationship with getting and receiving care.

 So ask yourself, ‘What triggers me to minimize my needs?’.